 Abstract

-ICLRD hosted over a dozen annual conferences on urban planning for the Island of Ireland, starting in May of 2004.
-Conferences were organized around a timely theme, to promote practical cross-border cooperation and networking between policy makers, government leadership, academics and practitioners from Northern Ireland, the Republic of Ireland, the European Union, and the United States.
+The International Centre for Local and Regional Development (ICLRD) hosted over a dozen annual conferences on urban planning for the Island of Ireland, starting in May 2004.
+Conferences were organized around timely themes, to promote practical cross-border cooperation and networking between policy makers, government leadership, academics, and practitioners from Northern Ireland, the Republic of Ireland, the European Union, and the United States.

-Between 2004 and 2017, ICLRD’s conferences provided a venue to feature ongoing ICLRD research projects, and host international speakers and panelists on best practices in cross-border cooperation.
-Attended by over a hundred delegates each year, all participants gain an opportunity for networking among delegates: the conferences provided a safe and nonpolitical place for senior government officials to consider cross-border cooperation.
+Between 2004 and 2017, ICLRD’s conferences provided a venue to feature ongoing research projects and host international speakers and panelists on best practices in cross-border cooperation.
+Through these conferences, attended by over a hundred delegates each year, all participants gained an opportunity for networking among delegates.
+The conferences provided a safe and non-political place for senior government officials to consider cross-border cooperation.

-A summary report published after each conference captured key messages, including with links to the presentations and audio recordings of the proceedings.
+A summary report published after each conference captured key messages, including links to the presentations and audio recordings of the proceedings.
 Sponsors included CroSPlaN, the European Union (INTERREG IVA), and InterTradeIreland.
-I2UD and colleagues took major part in conference organizing, including John Driscoll and Caroline Creamer of Maynooth University.
+I2UD team members, including John Driscoll and Caroline Creamer (Maynooth University), had a major role in conference organizing.

 [Excerpt: ICLRD Third Annual Conference, page 2]: